apache/gravitino/docs/how-to-sign-releases.md

 + GPG/GnuPG
 + Release artifacts

+## Platform Support

+Instructions assume the commands are run on OSX, they may need modification to run on other platforms.

 ## Signing a release

 1. If GPG or GnuPG is not installed, install it.
 This only needs to be done once.